v8/v8.dev/src/blog/v8-release-60.md

 // { firstName: 'Sebastian', lastName: 'Markbåge', country: 'USA', state: 'CA' }
 ```

-For more information, see the [usage post on Web Fundamentals](https://developers.google.com/web/updates/2017/06/object-rest-spread).
+For more information, see [our explainer on object rest and spread properties](/features/object-rest-spread).

 ## ES2015 Performance